robvitz47/robvitz47/README.md

 Hi, I’m @robvitz47,
-I’m interested in Go.
+I’m interested in Ruby.
-I’m currently learning Go, and
+I’m currently learning Ruby, and
 I’m looking to collaborate on any projects.
 How to reach me robvitz47@gmail.com